Grim-/OSRS_Resources/README.md

     }

+OSRS_ITEM_STATS_MERGED_WITH_GE_DATA:
-OSRS_ITEM_STATS_MERGED_WITH_GE_DATA: Contains all items parsed from OSRS GE Catalogue and http://oldschoolrunescape.wikia.com/wiki/Category:Slot_tables, for each slot merged together with the useless item price data removed.
+Contains all items parsed from OSRS GE Catalogue and http://oldschoolrunescape.wikia.com/wiki/Category:Slot_tables, for each slot merged together with the useless item price data removed.

+This is likely the data you will need, as well as the pictures.

 a typical item object contained here looks like